The Morel-Voevodsky localization theorem in spectral algebraic geometry: Introduction

 Finally, \secref{sec:loc} is dedicated to the proof of \thmref{thm:intro/localization}.
 Aside from generalizing the theorem of Morel--Voevodsky \cite{MorelVoevodsky} to the spectral setting, our statement also differs in a couple other (mutually orthogonal) ways: \begin{itemize} \item We do not impose noetherian hypotheses.
 For this reason, we give a proof of \thmref{thm:intro/localization} that avoids the use of ``points'' and therefore applies to sheaves satisfying \emph{\v{C}ech descent}, as opposed to the (\emph{a priori}) stronger condition of hyperdescent (see \remref{rem:hyper}).
 An alternative approach to removing noetherian hypotheses is to use continuity arguments to reduce to the noetherian case, as described in the classical setting in \cite[App.~C]{HoyoisLefschetz}.

 \item We generalize the result from (spectral) schemes to (spectral) algebraic spaces.
 The key point is that every quasi-compact quasi-separated algebraic space is Nisnevich-locally affine (see \cite[Chap.~II, Thm.~6.4]{KnutsonAlgebraicSpaces}).
 To be precise, one needs a little more than this: see the proof of \propref{prop:Spc_Nis generated by affines}.
 Repeating the proof of \thmref{thm:intro/localization} in the setting of classical algebraic geometry, one can similarly generalize the statement of \cite[Thm.~3.2.21]{MorelVoevodsky} to algebraic spaces. \end{itemize} Our proof follows the same general strategy as the original proof of Morel--Voevodsky, but differs in some details.
 Let $i : Z \hook S$ be a closed immersion as in the statement.
 The first step is to use \propref{prop:Spc_Nis generated by affines} and \thmref{thm:i_* commutes with contractible colimits} to reduce to the case of (the motivic localization of) a sheaf represented by a smooth spectral algebraic space $X$ over the base $S$.
 Then given a partially defined section $t : Z \hook X$ over $S$, we have to show that a certain presheaf $\h_S(X,t)$ is motivically contractible.
-We achieve this in a few steps: \begin{itemize} \item Nisnevich-locally on $X$, we can lift the partially defined section $t : Z \hook X$ to a section $s : S \hook X$ (\lemref{lem:lifting sections}). \item Nisnevich-locally on $X$, the section $s$ can be approximated by the zero section of a trivial vector bundle on $S$, up to some étale morphism that induces an isomorphism over $S$ (\corref{cor:linear approximation}).
-Moreover, the construction $\h_S(X,t)$ is invariant under such approximations (\lemref{lem:etale invariance of h(X,t)}). \item If $X$ is a vector bundle over $S$ (and $t$ is the restriction of the zero section), then $\h_S(X,t)$ is $\A^1$-contractible (\lemref{lem:h(E,s) of vector bundle}). \end{itemize} Since our proof is local on $X$ (and not on $S$), it shows that the localization theorem actually holds over arbitrary spectral \emph{(pre)stacks} $S$, if we use the same definition of motivic space (\defref{defn:MotSpc}) over such $S$.
-However, one expects that the correct definition of the $\A^1$-homotopy category over a spectral stack is much bigger.
+We achieve this in a few steps: \begin{itemize} \item Nisnevich-locally on $X$, we can lift the partially defined section $t : Z \hook X$ to a section $s : S \hook X$ (\lemref{lem:lifting sections}). \item Nisnevich-locally on $X$, the section $s$ can be approximated by the zero section of a trivial vector bundle on $S$, up to some étale morphism that induces an isomorphism over $S$ (\lemref{lem:linear approximation}).
+Moreover, the construction $\h_S(X,t)$ is invariant under such approximations (\lemref{lem:etale invariance of h(X,t)}). \item If $X$ is a vector bundle over $S$ (and $t$ is the restriction of the zero section), then $\h_S(X,t)$ is $\A^1$-contractible (\lemref{lem:h(E,s) of vector bundle}). \end{itemize}

 \ssec{Notation and conventions}

 We will use the language of \inftyCats freely throughout the text.
 Our main references are \cite{HTT,HA-20170918}.
 The \inftyCat of spaces will be denoted by $\Spc$, and a morphism in an \inftyCat will be called an \emph{isomorphism} if it is invertible (= an \emph{equivalence} in the language of \cite{HTT}).